Sequencing - Work in Progress

 | PromethION (P24/P48) | 2,675 per FC × 24 or 48 FC | ~290 Gb per FC; up to 14 Tb per run | Up to 72 hours |

-A unique ONT capability: the instrument can eject a DNA molecule from the pore mid-read if the initial sequence does not match a target of interest ("Read Until" / adaptive sampling).
-The pore is then free to capture the next molecule.
-This enables real-time target enrichment without prior capture or amplification — for example, sequencing only a set of clinically relevant genes from a whole-genome library, achieving up to 5–10x enrichment of on-target reads.
-Adaptive sampling can also be used in reverse, depleting unwanted sequences (e.g., host DNA in a metagenomic sample).
+A distinctive ONT capability: the instrument can eject a DNA molecule mid-read if initial sequence does not match a target of interest ("Read Until" / adaptive sampling).
+The pore is freed for the next molecule.
+This enables real-time target enrichment without prior capture or amplification — e.g., sequencing only a set of clinically relevant genes from a whole-genome library, achieving 5–10× on-target enrichment.
+Adaptive sampling also works in reverse, depleting unwanted sequences (host DNA in metagenomic samples).

 Pacific Biosciences (PacBio) SMRT Sequencing

-PacBio's Single Molecule, Real-Time (SMRT) sequencing observes a single polymerase molecule incorporating fluorescently labeled nucleotides into a growing complementary strand in real time.
-The polymerase is immobilized at the bottom of a zero-mode waveguide (ZMW), a nanophotonic structure that confines the observation volume to zeptoliters, enabling single-molecule fluorescence detection against a background of freely diffusing labeled nucleotides.
-The current production instruments are the Revio (high-throughput HiFi) and the Vega (benchtop, long-read focused).
+PacBio's Single Molecule, Real-Time (SMRT) sequencing observes a polymerase molecule incorporating fluorescently labeled nucleotides into a growing complementary strand in real time.
+The polymerase is immobilized at the bottom of a zero-mode waveguide (ZMW) — a nanophotonic structure confining the observation volume to zeptoliters, enabling single-molecule fluorescence detection against a background of freely diffusing labeled nucleotides.

-The zero-mode waveguide concept was invented by Jonas Korlach, Stephen Turner, and colleagues at Cornell University, drawing on nanophotonics principles first described by Harold Craighead's lab.
-The key insight was that a metal aperture smaller than the wavelength of light creates an evanescent field rather than a propagating wave — confining illumination to a volume so small (~20 zeptoliters) that single fluorescent molecules become detectable against a micromolar background.
-PacBio was founded in 2004 and delivered its first commercial instrument (the RS) in 2011.
-The 2022 introduction of HiFi sequencing — achieved by computationally combining multiple noisy passes around a circular template into one highly accurate consensus read — transformed PacBio from a niche long-read platform into a serious contender for population-scale genome sequencing (Wenger et al. 2019, Nature Biotechnology).
-The T2T Consortium's 2022 completion of the first truly complete, telomere-to-telomere human genome assembly (T2T-CHM13) relied heavily on PacBio HiFi reads for base-level accuracy and Oxford Nanopore ultra-long reads for spanning centromeric repeats (Nurk et al. 2022, Science).
+The ZMW concept traces to Jonas Korlach, Stephen Turner, and colleagues at Cornell, drawing on nanophotonics from Harold Craighead's lab.
+A metal aperture smaller than light wavelength creates an evanescent field rather than a propagating wave, confining illumination to ~20 zeptoliters such that single fluorescent molecules become detectable against a micromolar background.
+PacBio was founded in 2004 and shipped its first commercial instrument (RS) in 201112.
+The 2019 introduction of HiFi sequencing — computationally merging multiple noisy passes around a circular template into one highly accurate consensus read — transformed PacBio from a niche long-read platform into a contender for population-scale genome sequencing16.
+The T2T Consortium's 2022 completion of T2T-CHM13, the first truly complete telomere-to-telomere human genome, relied heavily on PacBio HiFi for base-level accuracy and Oxford Nanopore ultra-long reads for spanning centromeric repeats17.

 Library Structure (SMRTbell)

-This circular topology is critical because the sequencing polymerase can traverse the entire SMRTbell multiple times (rolling-circle fashion around the dumbbell), generating multiple passes over the same insert.
-Each complete traversal of both strands constitutes one "pass."
-The multiple passes enable intramolecular error correction to produce high-fidelity (HiFi) consensus reads.
+PacBio libraries are circular molecules called SMRTbells: a target double-stranded DNA fragment capped at both ends with single-stranded hairpin loops (ligated via T4 DNA ligase), converting a linear molecule into a topologically closed, dumbbell-shaped circle.
+Circularity is critical because the polymerase can traverse the SMRTbell multiple times (rolling-circle fashion around the dumbbell), generating multiple passes over the same insert.
+Each complete traversal of both strands = one "pass."
+Multiple passes enable intramolecular error correction for high-fidelity (HiFi) consensus reads.

 Zero-Mode Waveguides (ZMWs)

-The Revio SMRT Cell 25M contains approximately 25 million ZMWs, of which 8–12 million typically yield productive sequencing reads (the remainder are empty or contain multiple polymerases).
+The Revio SMRT Cell 25M contains ~25 million ZMWs; 8–12 million typically yield productive reads (remainder empty or containing multiple polymerases).

 Sequencing Chemistry